monicamarins/PRACTICAS_EXTERNAS_CSIC/README.md

 - **[Instituto de Productos Naturales y Agrobiología](https://ipna.csic.es/)**
 - To **Pablo José González and Thomas Boulesteix** for their collaboration and support throughout the project.
 - Special thanks to **Simone Salvatore Aveni** for providing crucial data for the completion of this project.

+##

+This repository represents the final version of the project.
+Throughout the development process, we also maintained another repository where we worked and learned how to use GitHub.
+You can check it out at the following link: (https://github.com/Jesus-Javier-code/Practicas_Empresa_CSIC.git)